Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 ```

 This step initializes the **Epoch State** for the current consensus cycle:

-*   It creates an `EpochState` account tied to the specific NCN and epoch.
+- It creates an `EpochState` account tied to the specific NCN and epoch.
-*   This account tracks the progress through each stage of the consensus cycle.
+- This account tracks the progress through each stage of the consensus cycle.
-*   It maintains flags for each phase (weight setting, snapshot taking, voting, closing).
+- It maintains flags for each phase (weight setting, snapshot taking, voting, closing).
-*   The epoch state provides protection against out-of-sequence operations.
+- The epoch state provides protection against out-of-sequence operations.
-*   It stores metadata like the current epoch, slot information, and participant counts.
+- It stores metadata like the current epoch, slot information, and participant counts.

 Once initialized, the `EpochState` account becomes the authoritative record of where the system is in the voting process, preventing operations from happening out of order or in duplicate.

 You can take a look at the epoch state struct [here](#epochaccountstatus).

 ##### 6.2 Weight Table Initialization and Population

+For the current epoch, we initialize a `WeightTable` and populate it by copying the token weights from the `VaultRegistry`, effectively freezing these weights for the duration of this consensus cycle.

 Copy and paste the following code at the bottom of your test function: